WayScience/NF1_SchwannCell_data_analysis/0.data_analysis/construct_phenotypic_expression_plate_4_fs_data/correlation_relationships/README.md

-# Correlation Analysis
+# Median Correlation Analysis
-In this analysis, the features values were compared for all cells.
+In this analysis the aggreated features were compared across groups:
 ### Correlation Comparisons
-Pairwise correlations were calculated for the following groups:
+Aggregated pairwise correlations were calculated across well between:
-- Across Well within each construct concentration
+- The same siRNA constructs within each construct concentration
-    - For the same siRNA constructs
-    - For different siRNA constructs

-- Within Well for each siRNA construct and construct concentration
+- Different siRNA constructs within each construct concentration

+The `no_treatment` wells were only compared with other `no_treatment` wells for this analysis.

+### Visualzing Comparisons
-Correlations were then plotted and compared by estimating the pdfs using kde for each construct concentration for the above groups.
+Correlations were then plotted as boxplots for each concentration in the following groups:

+- (Construct 1) and (Construct 2)
+- (Construct 1) and (Constrcut 1)
+- (Construct 2) and (Construct 2)
+- (Construct 1) and (Scramble)
+- (Construct 2) and (Scramble)
+- (Scramble) and (Scramble)
+- (Construct 1) and (No Treatment)
+- (Construct 2) and (No Treatment)
+- (Scramble) and (No Treatment)
+- (No Treatment) and (No Treatment)